holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 2. Enter the nix-shell by running: `nix-shell`
    _You should run this in the folder containing the default.nix file_
 3. Go to folder with the exercise `1.basic/0.zome-functions/exercise`
-4. Compile your code by running the following script: `./run_build.sh`.
+4. Compile and test your code: `cd tests && npm install && npm run build`.
 5. Inspect the Rust compiler error

 </inline-notification>